Officials: Many migrants from border camp staying in US

 A second U.S. official, also with direct knowledge and speaking on the condition of anonymity, said large numbers of Haitians were being processed under immigration laws and not being placed on expulsion flights to Haiti that started Sunday.
 The official couldn’t be more specific about how many.

-The White House is facing sharp bipartisan condemnation.
+Veillard was one of many to be processed and released on Monday, possibly because his wife is expecting their first child in two months.

+“I felt so stressed,” Veillard said.
+“But now, I feel better.
+It’s like I’m starting a new life.”

+However, the decision to release many Haitians, particularly without a clearly stated criteria for who stays and who gets returned to Haiti, will likely add to criticism of the White House, which is already facing bipartisan condemnation.
 Republicans say Biden administration policies led Haitians to believe they would get asylum.
 Democrats are expressing outrage after images went viral this week of Border Patrol agents on horseback using aggressive tactics against the migrants.

+Attorneys and advocates say they have so far been denied access to the migrant camp underneath the international bridge in Del Rio and have been given very little information by officials on what is happening with the immigrants.

+“Everybody in this country and around the world should be up in arms about the fact that we have an immigration system that operates as such a black box.
+Right now, we have no official access to understand what processes are under way, what protections are being provided for the migrants,” said Wade McMullen, an attorney with Robert F. Kennedy Human Rights, a Washington, D.C.-based nonprofit human rights advocacy organization.
+McMullen had traveled to Del Rio to assist other advocacy groups helping the immigrants at the camp.

 U.S. authorities scrambled in recent days for buses to Tucson but resorted to flights when they couldn’t find enough transportation contractors, both officials said.
 Coast Guard planes took Haitians from Del Rio to El Paso.